Perfect fluid and scalar field in the Reissner-Nordstrom metric: Steady-state accretion

-where $\rho$ and $p$ are a fluid energy density and a pressure correspondingly, and $u^\mu=dx^\mu/ds$ is a fluid four-velocity with normalization, $u^{\mu}u_{\mu}=1$.
-We assume that the pressure, is an arbitrary function of density only, $p=p(\rho)$.
-To find the integrals of motion we first use a projection of energy-momentum conservation on the four-velocity, $u_{\mu}T^{\mu\nu}_{\quad ;\nu}=0$.
-This gives an equation for ``particle'' conservation,
+where $\rho$ and $p$ are the fluid energy density and pressure respectively, and $u^\mu=dx^\mu/ds$ is the fluid four-velocity with normalization condition, $u^{\mu}u_{\mu}=1$.
+We assume that the pressure is an arbitrary function of the density alone, $p=p(\rho)$.
+To find integrals of motion, we use the projection of the equation for conservation of the energy-momentum tensor onto the 4-velocity, $u_{\mu}T^{\mu\nu}_{\quad ;\nu}=0$.
+This gives the continuity equation,

-Integrating Eq.~(\ref{eq2}) we find the first integral of motion (the energy flux conservation):
+Integrating (\ref{eq2}) once, we find the following integral of motion (the energy conservation):

-where $u<0$ in the case of inflow motion, and a dimensionless constant $A>0$ is an integration constant which is related to the energy flux.

-Integration of the time component of energy-momentum conservation law $T^{\mu\nu}_{\;\;\; ;\nu}=0$ gives the second integral of motion for stationary spherically symmetric accretion in the Reissner-Nordsr\"om metric (the relativistic Bernoulli energy conservation equation):